 That’s far from ideal!
 So these days, there’s a better way…

-A Warm Roof uses solid PIR insulation boards that sit above the roof deck, topped by moisture-tolerant boards.
-This changes the ‘Dew Point’ where warm and cold air streams merge and turn to liquid.
+This changes the ‘Dew Point’ where warm and cold air streams merge and turn to water this process is called interstitial condensation.

 This way, moisture is isolated before it can reach the deck – meaning condensation can’t form and weaken the structure.